FeLaLost/school-projects/PA-Programming_and_algorithms/first-year/python/python-conversion/README.md

 ### Objective

-Summary: This repository contains exercises originally solved in C++ and converted to Python.
+Summary: This repository contains exercises originally solved in C++ and converted manually to Python.

 This was done with the aim of learning the basics of the language and improving my computational thinking.